The Promise of the Suburbs

-The Victorian Suburbs in Literature and Culture (forthcoming)
+A Victorian History in Literature and Culture (2019)

 What's it about?

-My new book, coming out in 2018 with Yale University Press, explores literary representations of the suburbs from as early as 1820.
+My new book explores literary representations of the suburbs from as early as 1820.

 Building on work I've published in academic journals (Victorian Literature and Culture, Victorian Review), I'll explore how the stereotype of the dull suburb got started in the first place -- and I'll show that it was, indeed, a stereotype, rather than an expression of a lived reality.